 Internal walls

 Repair category 1

-Notes No significant defects evident.
+Notes There is a vent cover missing in the hallway.

 Floors including sub-floors

 Repair category 1

-Notes No significant defects evident.
+Notes Sections of flooring are loose/uneven.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.